-Today you’ll bid Tenerife "hasta luego" and set sail for the magical island of La Gomera.
-This hidden gem is the second smallest island in the Canaries and known as a paradise for nature lovers.
-Its wild, mountainous landscape is full of contrasts; within a few miles, you’ll go from palm-covered valleys to vast canyons, arid coastal areas to dense, ancient forests.
+Today you'll bid Tenerife goodbye and set sail for the magical island of La Gomera.
+This hidden gem is the second smallest island in the Canaries and is known as a paradise for nature lovers.
+Its wild, mountainous landscape is full of contrasts; within a few miles, you'll go from palm-covered valleys to vast canyons, arid coastal areas, to dense, ancient forests.

 Day 6: Sail La Gomera's Coast